beehive-lab/TornadoVM/README.md

 # TornadoVM

-🌪️ TornadoVM is a plug-in to OpenJDK that allows programmers to automatically run Java programs on heterogeneous hardware.
+🌪️ TornadoVM is a plug-in to OpenJDK and GraalVM that allows programmers to automatically run Java programs on heterogeneous hardware.
 TornadoVM currently targets OpenCL-compatible devices and it runs on multi-core CPUs, GPUs (NVIDIA and AMD), Intel integrated GPUs, and Intel FPGAs.

 ### Releases